hyperdiv/hyperdiv/README.md

 pip install hyperdiv
 ```

-Hyperdiv requires Pythoon 3.9+ and has been tested on macOS and Linux.
+Hyperdiv requires Python 3.9+ and has been tested on macOS and Linux.

 ## Documentation